clairengo02/Pioneer-Education-Performance-Dashboard/README.md

 ## Data and Analysis Limitations

 - The dataset contains only 25 students.
-- Terms 1, 3, and 4 contain different numbers and groups of students.
+- Terms 1, 3, and 4 contain different numbers and groups of students and Term 2 is missing.
 - Term comparisons are not necessarily based on the same students and should not be treated as direct individual improvement.
 - Subject groups are substantially unbalanced, with considerably more Mathematics than English records.
 - Attendance contains only three recorded levels: 80%, 90%, and 100%.